LedgerHQ/app-ethereum/README.md

 Other examples are provided reusing the Ethereum parsing framwork to implement some advanced use cases :

-  * An ETH/ETC splitting contract - see src_chainsplit, splitEther.py
+  * An ETH/ETC splitting contract - see src_chainsplit, splitEther.py and our Medium post at https://blog.ledger.co/splitting-your-ethers-securely-on-your-nano-s-147f20e9e341
   * An unsupported use case (transferring The DAO (RIP) tokens), using deprecated code - see src_daosend